Administration Training for SubQ Ig Treatment

 - The number of infusion sites should be limited to 8.1

 Reference: 1.
 GAMMAGARD LIQUID [Immune Globulin Infusion (Human)] 10% [package insert].
-Westlake Village, CA: Baxter International Inc.
+Westlake Village, CA: Baxter Healthcare Corporation.

-Sign up to get access to experienced Patient and Nurse Advocates, useful tools, and up-to-date information with our GAMMAGARD Patient Support Program.
+Sign up to get access to experienced Patient and Nurse Advocates, insurance and financial support, useful tools, and more.

-Training Tools Get a training DVD, infusion mat, and
+Training Kit Get a training DVD, infusion mat, and

 step-by-step guide with in-depth information to help you get started on subcutaneous (SubQ) administration of GAMMAGARD LIQUID treatment.